dplyr group_by() & summarise() Exercises: 10 Aggregation Problems

 my_drop <- mtcars |> group_by(cyl, am) |> summarise(n = n(), .groups = "drop") my_keep <- mtcars |> group_by(cyl, am) |> summarise(n = n(), .groups = "keep") group_vars(my_drop) #> character(0) group_vars(my_keep) #> [1] "cyl" "am"

-Explanation: group_vars() shows the active grouping columns. "drop" removes all grouping after summarise, so my_drop is ungrouped (empty character vector). "keep" holds on to every grouping variable — both cyl and am.
-The other options are "drop_last" (removes only the rightmost grouping — this is dplyr's default when you do not specify) and "rowwise" (rarely needed).
-Use "drop" as a safe default unless you know you need the grouping later.
+Explanation: group_vars() reports the active grouping columns. "drop" removes all grouping after summarise, so my_drop is ungrouped (an empty character vector). "keep" retains every grouping variable, both cyl and am.
+The other options are "drop_last" (removes only the rightmost grouping, this is dplyr's default when you do not specify) and "rowwise" (rare).
+Use "drop" as a safe default unless you specifically need the grouping later.

 Exercise 10: Top-k per group using slice_max